SydneyWon/pension-fund-recession-survival-simulation/README.md

 # Pension Fund Recession Survival Simulation
-This project simulates the survival of a typical Dutch pension fund over a 10-year period using Monte Carlo methods.
+This project simulates the survival of a typical pension fund over a 10-year period using Monte Carlo methods.

 ## Project Highlights